quizerno/Steel-Battalion-Entry-Guide/1-FAQ.md

 No, neither of these consoles have mod options.
 In theory it would be possible to put an emulator on those consoles but they have ram limitations which make it impossible for now.

-## I have an Xbox and the Game Disc/ISO, but I don’t have the SB Controller, What do I do?

-You either need to buy a controller (expensive), map another controller or build a controller  (potentially expensive).
-Go to [my section on Custom Controller for Xbox](https://github.com/quizerno/DIY-Steel-Battalion-Controller-Guide/blob/main/3-Playing%20on%20Xbox%20Without%20An%20Original%20Controller.md).

-## I have an Xbox, the Game Disc, and the SB Controller…but no pedals, what do I do?

-You need to build your own pedals.
-Go down to my [section on the pedals.](https://github.com/quizerno/DIY-Steel-Battalion-Controller-Guide/blob/main/4-Building%20The%20Pedals.md)

 ## Can I use the SB controller on PC for the Emulator and/or other games?